Gavin McGowan: Career

-McGowan joined Arsenal's youth team in 1992 at the age of 16.
+McGowan was born in Blackheath, England.
+He joined Arsenal's youth team in 1992 at the age of 16.
 In 1994, he won the FA Youth Cup with Arsenal when they beat Millwall 5–3 in the final.
-He only played one game against Crystal Palace as Arsenal won the 1997-98 FA Premier League, meaning he did not qualify for a winners' medal.
+He only played one game against Crystal Palace as Arsenal won the 1997–98 FA Premier League, meaning he did not qualify for a winners' medal.

 In all McGowan made seven appearances for Arsenal with six caps coming in the Premier League, and one in the FA Cup for the London side.

 Unable to win a first-team place at Arsenal, McGowan moved to Luton Town in the summer of 1998, having already spent two periods on loan there.
 McGowan was initially a first-team player but an injury during the 1999–2000 season limited his appearances.
 He left the club on a free transfer in 2002 after a clearout by then recently employed manager Joe Kinnear.